Weymuth/zumo/ZUMO_S191_HANDOFF.md

 **`int(Population)` RAISES on purpose.** A number with no population is how a LINE count gets reported as a DEFECT count. `len()` works; `report()` names the members.
 **It cannot see a terminal (rule 78)** — same hole §24.16 records for checksums.

+## THE STRONGEST THING S190 LEARNED IS NOT YET BUILT — A CENSUS-BACKED ASSERTION GATE
+**This section was added AFTER the S190 push, because the idea arrived after the handoff was written.
+That is itself the finding: the best thing a session learns is worth nothing if it is not in the document the next session reads.**

+`census.py` closes the HAND — you cannot get a number out of it without naming its population.
+It does **not** close the RECORD.
+Nothing stops anyone running `grep -c` at a shell and typing the answer into LIVE.md, and **that is where the damage actually lives**: S190's wrong `42` sat in **four repo files** before it ever reached DJ, and the next session would have read and repeated it.

+**BUILD A GATE THAT ASSERTS POPULATION CLAIMS IN THE SESSION DOCUMENTS AGAINST `census`.**
+- **The precedent is gate 78 (§16.44)** and it already does exactly this shape for discard figures: it parses a stated number out of LIVE.md and the handoff and asserts it against what `byte_audit` measured. **MEASURED, NOT ASSUMED: 250 lines, 125 of them code** — and the hard part, locating the current session's region inside LIVE.md, is **already written and importable**.
+This is an afternoon on existing machinery, not a session.
+- **I told DJ it needed the claim form ruled first and would cost a session.
+That was an UNMEASURED COST CLAIM and it was inflated** — the second one in S190, after the Parameter-glossary renumber that `callout_id`'s own docstring contradicted. **An unmeasured cost used as a reason not to act is the same defect as an unmeasured count (rule 50).
+Measure the cost before quoting it.**
+- Scope it deliberately: it can only reach numbers written into FILES.
+A chat-only figure stays uncovered, the same hole §24.16 records for checksums. **Say so in the gate's own docstring (rule 78) rather than letting the next reader assume it covers everything.**
+- **No arm without a control per direction.** A stated figure that matches must pass; a stated figure edited by one must fail.
+Prove both before trusting it.

+**DJ HAS NOT RULED ON PRIORITY.** This competes with `L08-02` / `L08-06` below and Fall launch is September 8.

 ## RULINGS OWED — BOTH PRICED
 1. **`L08-02`** — move `followLine()` into `RobotMotion.cpp`. **135 Maker `main.cpp` payloads**, 461